michaellindahl/php-h3/README.md

 # A PHP Library for H3: A Hexagonal Hierarchical Geospatial Indexing System

-This project utilizes FFI to create a clean PHP wrapper around Uber's H3 C Library.
-The goal of this library is to minimize the complexity of creating a PHP extension and increase understanding of how this works to delegate to the C Library.
-This library requires PHP 7.4 since it uses FFI.
+This project provides a PHP implementation of the H3 system.
+The goal of this library is to minimize the complexity and requires for using the H3 library in PHP.
+All functions are rewritten in PHP so that there are no dependencies.

 ## Use